 Many people fail to read and understand the provisions of their contract for goods or services until it’s too late.
-Almost eighty% of a standard contract regulates the positive relationship between parties, focusing on the excitement of “who gets what, for how much and when.”
-Think about the last time you bought or leased a house, apartment, a car, took a new job or hired a new service.
+Almost eighty percent of a standard contract regulates the positive relationship between parties, focusing on the excitement of “who gets what, for how much, and when.”
+Think about the last time you bought or leased a house, apartment, or car; took a new job; or hired a new service.

 Contract Provisions for a Dispute